cambridgeltl/BLICEr/README.md

 - Sentence-Transformers >= 2.1.0

 ## Get Data and Set Input/Output Directories:
-Following our previous work [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/), our data are obtained from the [XLING repo](https://github.com/codogogo/xling-eval), please refer to [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/) for data preprocessing details.
+Following our previous work [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/), our data are obtained from the [XLING repo](https://github.com/codogogo/xling-eval) and [PanLex-BLI](https://github.com/cambridgeltl/panlex-bli), please refer to [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/) for data preprocessing details.

-We recommend to use [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/) (either its C1 or C2) as the Cross-lingual Word Embedding (CLWE) backbone.
+Our BLICEr is compatible with any Cross-lingual Word Embedding (CLWE) backbones, and our demo here is based on the state-of-the-art [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/) 300-dim C1 CLWEs, which is derived with purely static fastText embeddings (ContrastiveBLI also provides much stronger 768-dim C2 CLWEs which are trained with both fastText and mBERT).
+Please modify the input/output directories accordingly when using different CLWEs.